Hakon/reefpoints/_posts/2011-11-10-mobile-web-apps.md

 #### Distribution

 Nothing beats the web as a distribution platform.
-Everytime I use a web app I am on the latest version of that app.
+Every time I use a web app I am on the latest version of that app.
 If there are any business critical updates they are immediately available for everybody.
 Native mobile applications are at a clear disadvantage here.
 We're comparing a